 Sonoma Water environmental staff continue to conduct physical and biological surveys on previously constructed and maintained sites to quantify the habitat areas and identify changes or maintenance needs.
 This involves collecting topographic data and imagery with drones, surveying the topography and the underwater bathymetry, measuring the velocity and depth of the water, and recording the location and extent of specific habitat structures such as log jams, pools, and riffles.
-Sonoma Water field crews have recently installed container plantings at existing habitat sites in the Reach 14 area of Dry Creek.
+Sonoma Water field crews have recently installed additional willow cuttings in the Reach 8 area to provide additional shade and cover at specific locations.
+Sonoma water staff is in the process of obtaining additional container plantings to prepare for planting in the fall at a number of the existing habitat sites in Dry Creek.